-Issues about Oscar GNSS Receiver
+Issues about Oscar / Luka GNSS Receiver

-1. Oscar GNSS Receiver cannot search satellite signals.
+1. The receiver cannot search satellite signals.

-- (1) Change test environment, restart the receiver in an open space; - (2) Reset the GNSS module by holding the FN button and pressing the power button five times.
+- (1) Change test environment, restart the receiver in an open space; - (2) Reset the Oscar GNSS module by holding the FN button and pressing the power button five times.